sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ## History Panel

-The panel is displayed at the lower part of the screen when users click the name of the Workflow or add an Order.
+The panel is displayed at the lower part of the window when users click the name of the Workflow or add an Order.

 ### History of Orders